Barrie Environmental Centre 272 Ferndale Drive North 705-739-4219Rethink.Waste@barrie.ca

 In 2020, 9.6 tonnes of single-use batteries were collected through this program in Barrie.
 Since 2015, over 1.5 million batteries have been collected.

-Each year following delivery and leading up to collection week, bags are available for pickup at select locations.
+Each year following delivery and leading up to collection week, bags are available for pickup at select locations that will be listed on this webpage.
 Plastic sandwich bags are also accepted curbside.

 Bags are not delivered to

-multi-residential buildings but residents of these buildings place bags curbside for pickup on their
+multi-residential buildings but residents of these buildings can get a bag from one of the locations listed on this page, and place the curbside for pickup on their

 regular collection day.